-If drawn face-up, during the "Kick Open The Door" phase, Disaster cards apply to the person who drew them.
+If drawn face-up during the Kick Down The Door phase, Curse cards apply to the person who drew them.

-If acquired some other way, such as by Looting The Room, Disaster cards may be played on any player at any time.
+If acquired some other way, such as by Looting The Room, Curse cards go into your hand and may be played on any player at any time.
 Reducing someone's abilities just as he thinks he has killed a monster is a lot of fun.

-Usually, a Disaster affects its victim immediately (if it can) and is discarded.
-However, some Disasters give a penalty later in the game or have a continuing effect.
-Keep these cards until you get rid of the Disaster or the penalty takes effect.
+Usually, a Curse affects its victim immediately (if it can) and is then discarded.
+However, some Curses give a penalty later in the game or have a continuing effect.
+Keep these cards until you get rid of the Curse or the penalty takes effect.

-Note: If someone plays a "your next combat" Disaster on you while you are in combat, it counts in that combat!
-(Disaster cards you keep as a reminder may not be discarded to power Class abilities or to Close a Seal.
-Nice try!)
+Note: If someone plays a "your next combat" Curse on you while you are in combat, it counts in that combat!
+The same is true for a "your next turn" Curse played during your turn.

-If a Disaster can apply to more than one Item, the victim decides which Item is lost.
+If a Curse can apply to more than one Item, the victim decides which Item is lost or Cursed.

-If a Disaster applies to something you don't have, ignore it.
-For instance, if you draw Lose Your Armor and you have no armor, nothing happens; discard the card.
+If a Curse applies to something you don't have, ignore it.
+For instance, if you draw Lose Your Armor and you have no Armor, nothing happens; discard the card.
+(Some Curses have alternate effects, though, so read the card!)

-There will be times when it will help you to play a Disaster or monster on yourself, or to "help" another player in a way that costs them treasure.
+There will be times when it will help you to play a Curse or monster on yourself, or to "help" another player in a way that costs them Treasure.
 This is very munchkinly.
 Do it.